Neri Oxman: 3D printing platforms

 Mediated Matter also prototyped new platforms and tools for printing.
 These included a printer that can print entire sections of rooms, a glass printer, and a quick-curing printer that can make free-standing objects without support structures.

 In 2014, they developed G3DP, the first 3D printer to produce optically transparent glass.
 At the time, sintering 3D printers could print with glass powder, but the results were brittle and opaque.
 G3DP was a collaboration with MIT's Glass Lab and the Wyss Institute, emulating traditional glass working processes, with a kiln and annealing chamber.
 The process allowed close control of color, transparency, thickness and texture.
 Certain settings turned the printer into a "molten glass sewing machine".
-Two generations of the printer, G3DP and G3DP2, produced collection of vessels that have gone on exhibit as Glass I and Glass II.
+Two generations of the printer, G3DP and G3DP2, produced collections of vessels that have gone on exhibit as Glass I and Glass II.

 A 10-foot glass and light sculpture printed by this platform, YET, was installed at the 2017 Milan Design Week.

 Also in 2014, the group developed Aguahoja, a project involving a water-based fabrication platform that built structures out of chitosan, a curable water-soluble organic fiber similar to chitin.
 Structural pillars or long leaves could be made by varying how the fibers were deposited.
 The resulting combination of hard and soft structures could change from solid to willowy over the length of a branch or leaf, using the same base material.
 This was demonstrated in a pair of installations, Aguahoja I and II, featuring a central 15-foot tall sculpture resembling "enormous, folded cicada wings".

 In 2016, the group developed a large-scale robotic printing system, the Digital Construction Platform (DCP), which printed polyurethane foam molds with a robot arm based on the Altec aerial work platform.
 DCP v2 was able to print a section of a dome 15 meters across and 4 meters high.